LucidtechAI/las-sdk-python/README.md

 ### Match Receipts

-## Current limitations
+#### Current Limitations
-The number of receipts per request is limited to 15 The number of transactions per request is limited to 100
+- The number of receipts per request is limited to 15
+- The number of transactions per request is limited to 100

-## Note on formats
+#### Notes
-The 'date' field expects ISO 8601 yyyy-mm-dd format
+- The 'date' field must be on ISO 8601 yyyy-mm-dd form

 ```python